FoxH2010/FoxL/README.md

 # FoxL
-Fox Team's Programming Language Project.
+Sharp Fox's Programming Language Project.
 ## Description
 This programming language (FoxL) was created, expect to be a high-level prgramming language that's ease to use for web-developer.
 Have a portability as Python, the speed and efficientcy directly by assembly code.
 Expected to be launch in several of years.
 ## Credit